m0hill/GenUI/docs/README.md

 - [code0.md](code0.md) — author and isolate buildless HTML and JavaScript surfaces, use the guest bridge, and handle errors and navigation.
-- [hosting.md](hosting.md) — create and execute surfaces on a server, mount them in a browser, connect approval, expose repair events, and evaluate model output.
+- [hosting.md](hosting.md) — create and execute surfaces on a server, mount them in a browser, connect approval, and expose repair events.
+- [playground README](../examples/playground/README.md) — run the reference host
+  and evaluate model output through the real sandbox and action pipeline.